Student Appeals Procedure

 103 North Street

-- Complainant sent acknowledgement of receipt of complaint and a timeline of the investigation and when you can expect a response.
-A response can be expected within 7 working days.
+• Acknowledge receipt of your complaint and provide a timeline for the investigation, with a response expected within 7 working days.

 Anonymous Complaints

-Complaints received anonymously will be recorded and considered, but action may be limited if further information is required to ensure a full and fair investigation.
+Complaints received anonymously will be recorded and considered.
+However, action may be limited if further information is required to ensure a full and fair investigation.

 Complaints Policy – Private Students

-If a student or employer is dissatisfied with either the on-programme delivery or any of the surrounding support services, the following procedure must be followed.
+If a student or employer is dissatisfied with the on-programme delivery or any surrounding support services, the following procedure must be followed.

-- Your Customer Service Officer will respond to you and confirm this in writing within two working days.
+• Your Customer Service Officer will respond and confirm in writing within two working days.

-- If you are not satisfied with the response provided, you should put your complaint in writing, explaining the nature and ground of your complaint to:
+• If you are not satisfied with the response, submit your complaint in writing to:

 David Martin